A-9571-G/API-inventory-manager/README.md

-#  Welcome of API inventory manager !
+#  Welcome of API - Inventory manager !